-2.3.4 A Summary of the Active Measurements

-For the lifetime measurements, we monitored 17,125 Gnutella peers over a period of 60 hours and 7,000 Napster peers over a period of 25 hours.
-For each Gnutella peer, we determined its status (offline, inactive or active) once every seven minutes and for each Napster peer, once every two minutes.
+2.3.7 A Summary of the Active Measurements For the lifetime measurements, we monitored 17,125 Gnutella peers over a period of 60 hours and 7,000 Napster peers over a period of 25 hours.
+These peers were randomly selected from the set of all captured hosts.
+For each Gnutella peer, we determined its status (offline, inactive or active) once every seven minutes, and for each Napster peer, once every two minutes.

 For Gnutella, we attempted to measure bottleneck bandwidths and latencies to a random set of 595,974 unique peers (i.e., unique IP-address/port-number pairs).
 We were successful in gathering downstream bottleneck bandwidth measurements to 223,552 of these peers, the remainder of which were either offline or had significant cross-traffic.
-We measured upstream bottleneck bandwidths from 16,252 of the peers (for various reasons, upstream bottleneck bandwidth measurements from hosts are much harder to obtain than downstream measurements to hosts).
-Finally, we were able to measure latency to a total of 339,502 peers.
-For Napster, we attempted to measure downstream bottleneck bandwidths to a set of 4,079 unique peers.
+We measured upstream bottleneck bandwidths from 16,252 of the peers (as Section 2.3.4 describes, upstream bottleneck bandwidth measurements require open TCP connections to measured hosts and, therefore, are harder to obtain than downstream measurements).
+Finally, we were able to measure latency to 339,502 peers.
+For Napster, we attempted to measure downstream bottleneck bandwidths to 4,079 unique peers.
 We successfully measured 2,049 peers.

-In several cases, our active measurements were regarded as intrusive by several people who participated in one of the two systems monitored and were therefore captured in our traces.
-Unfortunately, several e-mail complaints were received by the computing staff at the University of Washington, and we decided to prematurely terminate our crawls, hence the lower number of monitored Napster hosts.
-Nevertheless, we successfully captured a sufficient number of data points for us to believe that our results and conclusions are representative for the entire Napster population.
+In several cases, our active measurements were regarded as intrusive by several monitored systems.
+Unfortunately, e-mail complaints received by the computing staff at the University of Washington forced us to prematurely terminate our crawls, hence the lower number of monitored Napster hosts.